LQ2-apostrophe/Facebook-URL-fix/README.md

 - Removes unnecessary query parameters from Facebook URLs
 - Shortens album ID containing `a.<something>` in query parameter `set` in legacy album links
 - Enters external links directly.
 (Facebook's reference tracking is skipped.)
+- Directly enters a single post in a group from a notification about the post.

 ### Removed feature
 - Changes modern photo links into legacy links